Frequently asked questions for Individual & Group Counseling, Psychotherapy, & Art Therapy at Your Soul Therapy.

 What are your hours?

-We see clients during regular business hours and have early morning availability (8am), as well as evening sessions (through 8pm), and on weekends.
+We see clients during regular business hours and have early morning availability (8am), as well as evening sessions (through 8pm).

 How often will we meet?